-Investigations Opened After January 1, 2006
+Investigations Opened After January 1, 20064

 Of the 1,090 investigations opened after January 1, 2006, 122 VE investigations were accepted by HQES for administrative action (80 primary referrals and 42 consolidated case referrals), with an average of 186 days from the start of the investigation to the acceptance of the case.
-Of the 122 investigations, 36 investigations (45% of 80 primary referrals) resulted in the filing of an accusation.
-The average time from the start of the investigations opened in FY 2003-04 with filings within 15 months, it took an average of 241 days.)
+Table 6 above indicates that of the 122 investigations, 36 investigations (45% of 80 primary referrals) resulted in the filing of an accusation by the end of CY 2006.
+The average time from the start of the investigation to this filing date was 212 days.
+(Note: As a comparison, for investigations opened in FY 2003-04 with filings within 15 months, it took an average of 241 days.)
 During the VE pilot, the average time from investigation completion to the filing of administrative charges was 80 days.
-(Note: In contrast, the FY 2003-04 Annual Report reflected 107 days for an investigation to progress to this point.)
-In the VE pilot, final outcome was achieved for eight investigations, in an average of 130 days from the completion of the investigation to the final outcome.
+(Note: In contrast, the FY 2003-04 Annual Report reflected 107 days for an investigations, in an average of 130 days from the completion of the investigation to the final outcome.
 (Note: As a comparison, for investigations opened and resolved in calendar year 2004, with outcomes within 15 months, 161 was the average number of days.)